If you’re looking for a list of Metro Vancouver farmers markets organized by day of the week or time of the year, then you’ve come to the right place.

 And for a list of Metro Vancouver’s best night markets, check out these great places:

 - Shipyard Night Market – open Friday evenings at Shipbuilders’ Square near Lonsdale Quay in North Vancouver.
+(May or may not happen in 2022.)

 - Richmond Night Market – at 8351 River Road in Richmond on Fridays, Saturdays and Sundays.